Private activities - how do I set up a private activity?

 1. To create a private activity, first add a Citizen Space activity as usual.

-3. On the Edit Activity Details page there is a private activity section with a checkbox option to Make this activity private.
-Select the checkbox and scroll down to the bottom of the page to Save.
+3. On the activity Settings page there is a checkbox option to Make this activity private.
+Select the checkbox and select the Save button below.

 Once an activity is made private, the pathname (the last part of the URL) becomes alpha-numeric, and the activity will not be searchable on either the public homepage or in search engines.